dotnet/docfx/docs/designs/dependency-repository.md

 ### Restore before Build

-Run `docfx restore` to restore your dependency repositories to local before using them, you can find the details from [restore-file-and-git](./restore-file-and-git.md#restore-dependency-repositories)
+Run `docfx restore` to restore the dependency repositories to local before using them, you can find the details from [restore-file-and-git](./restore-file-and-git.md#restore-dependency-repositories)

 ### To include token/codesnippet file in dependency repositories